macrametv/www.macrame.tv/_posts/2024-06-26-ruben-stremiz-•-3d-animator.md

     ![Ruben Stremiz Pluma in Quarantine 6](/assets/img/uploads/work-07.jpg)
   section4: >-
-    > **It let him make the jump** to integrated intellectual property producer.
+    > **It let him make the jump** to integrated intellectual property producer

     >

     > * On Simona & Jaques Project

-    **That realization led to work for Disney, Netflix, Fox, CocaCola, AXN, Antena3, and Amazon,** among others.
+    **That realization led to work for Disney**, Netflix, Fox, CocaCola, AXN, Antena3, and Amazon, among others.

-    **That’s also why he’s now developing  Simona & Jaques, Learning to hunt monsters;** an animated series for a pretty well-known TV network.
+    **That’s also why he’s now developing Simona & Jaques**, Learning to hunt monsters; an animated series for a pretty well-known TV network.

     **An idea that was awarded 1st Place** in the 5th pitch for Cartoon Network at Chilemonos International Animation Festival, in 2020.